 I am not sure who advised them to change their name to SyFy, though.
 Sometimes management consultancy really is just bollocks.

+Jonathan Clements is the author of Anime: A History.
 The World’s Newest Profession: Management Consulting in the Twentieth Century is published by Cambridge University Press.